t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-tobiloba-aramide-ogundiyan.md

 - Lookups in the map are **O(1)**

-So instead of `n × m`, we now get **O(n + m)**  which is a significant improvement. let say i have 10 teams and 1000 fixtures - with this solution, we would only do 1000 comparisons at the worst case.
+So instead of `n × m`, we now get **O(n + m)**  which is a significant improvement.
+Let say i have 10 teams and 1000 fixtures - with this solution, we would only do 1000 comparisons at the worst case.

 ## Final Thoughts

-while this is not a big change. the performance squeeze adds up especially in scenarios where large data is involved.so anytime your logic involves using a nested loop or checking if items exists in a slice, always reach for a map.
+While this is not a big change. the performance squeeze adds up especially in scenarios where large data is involved.so anytime your logic involves using a nested loop or checking if items exists in a slice, always reach for a map.

 If you're curious, the project this optimization came from is open source — you can check it out here: [github.com/ogundiyantobiloba/emailfutbol](https://github.com/ogundiyantobiloba/emailfutbol)